|

 Tour Focus

 The tour itinerary has been designed specifically for serious photographers; to ensure that our time is spent in the most photogenic areas.
 Each region and specific place has been carefully chosen in order to explore the great photographic vastness diversity of the Sicilian culture, history, landscape and people.
-We will visit mountainous, costal, volcanic and farmland areas for landscapes, a number of large and important cities for markets, small hidden villages for architecture and people, as well as cemeteries and a forgotten ghost town.
+We will photograph diverse places, such as coastal, and farmland areas, vineyards, cities and towns, markets and fishing ports, areas of architectural interest, small hidden villages, as well as cemeteries, junkyards and a forgotten ghost town.

 While the tour must have a definite outline and format, a flexible itinerary may be adapted as required to accommodate for the unexpected opportunities, and the serendipitous twists, which often transpire during tours.
 Ultimately the emphasis throughout is on seeing, and the priority is to ensure good creative photography, providing an ample amount of time each day so participants will have the opportunity to explore without being rushed.